sagiegurari/cargo-make/README.md

 For debugging purposes there are some example .vscode files located within the [docs/vscode-example](./docs/vscode-example) directory

+You may also need:

+  * A local install of LLVM (For the LLDB Debugger) installed and reachable on the path
+  * VSCode Extension - CodeLLDB
+  * VSCode Extension - "rust-analyser" (not the "rust" one)
+  * VSCode Extension - "Task Explorer"
+  * VSCode Extension - "crates"

 ### Rust Format

-After making changes to the code rustfmt can be used to automatically reformat the code within the repository
+After making changes to the code, rustfmt can be used to automatically reformat the code within the repository
 ```
 # To install
 rustup component add rustfmt